 Ticks are tiny creatures that live in woodland and grassy areas, they are particularly prevalent if there are deer and other wildlife.
 They are blood sucking and bite into the skin to feed on blood.
 Initially they are extremely small, but swell as they eat, eventually becoming pea sized and therefore easier to spot and remove.

-Ticks can carry Lyme disease (which is serious to humans) and they should ideally be removed by a health professional.
+Ticks can carry Lyme disease (which is serious to humans) and you should see a health professional.
 If this is not possible, they should be very carefully removed with tweezers or ideally with a proper tick remover, gently pulling without twisting in any way. when using a tick remover, you should insert under the tick and rotate 360 degrees.
-It is possible for the tick to be only half removed, leaving its mouth parts in the skin and this can lead to infection, ultimately requiring medical treatment and possibly antibiotics.

 Lyme disease in humans:

 Lyme disease is a serious illness in humans, characterised by flu like symptoms, lethargy and aches and pains.
-50% of people with Lyme disease develop a classic bulls eye type rash, which can appear on any part of the body and not necessarily where they were bitten.
-If you are worried you might have contracted Lyme disease, visit your doctor urgently.
-If Lyme Disease is diagnosed and treated quickly it is possible to make a full recovery, however it can cause paralysis, arthritis, meningitis and severe long-term problems.
+50% of people with Lyme disease develop a classic bulls eye type rash, which can appear on any part of the body.
+If a doctor can diagnose and treat Lyme Disease quickly, it is possible to make a full recovery.
+However it can cause paralysis, arthritis, meningitis and severe long-term problems.

 When the chigger bites, it inserts its feeding structures and mouth parts into the skin.
 They inject enzymes into the host skin that destroy the tissue around the bite and it is these that frequently provoke reactions.
 The area around the bite then hardens, and they insert a feeding tube, called a sylostome, further into the bite area.
-If chiggers are not disturbed, they can feed on the skin through this structure for a few days if they are not disturbed.
+They can feed on the skin through this structure for a few days.

 Fleas are tiny jumping bugs, that are extremely fast breeders.